 Ripper Street barely made a wave when it was launched, in fact viewership was so low that it was cancelled by the BBC after a poorly watched series two.
 Thankfully the show was picked up by Amazon and went on to run for another 3 seasons, and all in all, it is a very complete, satisfying and enjoyable TV show.

 Brutal and filled with plot twists, high points and low points the show navigates the warren of side-streets of Old London perfectly.
-Overlooked but very noteworthy is the tremendous script writing to hone in on the Victorian Londoners dialect.
+Overlooked but very noteworthy is the tremendous script writing that hones in on the Victorian Londoners dialect.
 Ripper Street is a visual feast and cultural treat from start to finish (even for its imperfections like a sparsely populated East End).

 Top Gear (Clarkson, Hammond and May Years)

-Occasionally, on TV, there is a great companionship that goes beyond the show itself.
-This has never been more true of the trio that made up most of the original Top Gear and now make up the presenting line-up of The Grand Tour.
+Occasionally, on TV, there is a great companionship that transcends the show itself.
+This has never been truer of the trio that made up most of the original Top Gear and now make up the presenting line-up of The Grand Tour.

 The reason that I haven’t chosen the Grand Tour (although it is excellent) is that with Top Gear; Clarkson, Hammond and May were able to present in a natural way.
 When they moved over to Amazon after Clarkson was fired (single most stupid business mistake the BBC has ever made) there was a litany of legal dos and don’ts that followed them and sometimes the Grand Tour is a bit stilted, where presenters want to say something but can’t.
 Notably things like James May’s “Oh Cock” and Clarkson’s “And on that Bombshell.”